sang0318/GleesonLab_PersonalProjects/README.md

 # GleesonLab_PersonalProjects
-Few projects that I worked on while in UCSD GleesonLab
+Few small codes that I worked on while in UCSD GleesonLab to run pipelines smoother.